-DSFRS has a statutory obligation to ensure that non-domestic premises and public events are compliant with fire safety regulations.
-In 2019/20 the Service conducted 4,246 fire safety checks, 912 fire safety audits and 7,137 other protection activities to help ensure public safety.
+Devon & Somerset Fire & Rescue has a statutory obligation to ensure that non-domestic premises and public events are compliant with fire safety regulations.
+In a similar vain to the prevention work, the COVID-19 pandemic hampered the Service in undertaking on-site visits.
+In 2020-21 the Service conducted over 400 fire safety checks, over 300 fire safety audits and 6,000 other protection activities to help ensure public safety.

 The Business Safety team continue to engage with the call for evidence initiative / Building a Safer Future (Post Grenfell) and have contributed to reviews of:

-- Regulatory Reform (Fire Safety) Order 2005,
+- Regulatory Reform (Fire Safety) Order 2005

-- NFCC Competency framework,
+- NFCC Competency framework

-- Review of LACORS fire safety guidance,
+- Review of LACORS fire safety guidance

-- Building Regulations,
+- Building Regulations

-- Do you have paying guests,

-- Sprinkler Review of High Rise Homes,

-- Freedom of Information requests for information.
+- Freedom of Information requests

 Developing and maintaining successful partnerships with businesses and partner agencies is essential to support improved understanding of regulatory requirements and ensure that the places that people work and visit are compliant and aware of fire safety.

-Liaison with hospitals, universities, housing providers, the Care Quality Commission and Environmental Health is a key activity.
+Liaising with hospitals, universities, housing providers, the Care Quality Commission and Environmental Health is a key activity.
 The Service also works closely with council's Building Control Departments, communicating regularly regarding building developments to ensure compliance with fire safety regulations.